Petition Integrity Analysis

 The WhatsApp Admission & Its Implications

 The petition creator's on-platform statement that WhatsApp delivered more than half of all signatures is a Level 1 direct empirical admission — the creator's own words, in their own voice, published on the platform.
 It eliminates any argument that this was a spontaneous organic campaign.
-Over 900 of the 1,823 recorded signatures, by the creator's own account, arrived via coordinated private messaging network distribution.
+Over 900 of the initial 1,823 recorded signatures — by the creator's own account, published on Mar 18 — arrived via coordinated private messaging network distribution.
+The petition has since grown to 4,880 total, with no revised admission from the creator.
+The WhatsApp mechanism established at 1,823 signatures is the only disclosed mechanism for the entire campaign.

 Petition creator's on-platform WhatsApp admission